Denis Villeneuve: 1991–2012: Canadian films

 Villeneuve began his career making short films and won Radio-Canada's youth film competition, La Course Europe-Asie, in 1991.
 August 32nd on Earth (1998), Villeneuve's feature film directorial debut, premiered in the Un Certain Regard section at the 1998 Cannes Film Festival.
 Alexis Martin won the Prix Jutra for Best Actor.
-The film was selected as the Canadian entry for the Best Foreign Language Film at the 71st Academy Awards, but was not nominated.
+The film was selected as the Canadian entry for the Best Foreign Language Film at the 71st Academy Awards, but it was not nominated.

 His second film, Maelström (2000), attracted further attention and screened at festivals worldwide, ultimately winning eight Jutra Awards and the award for Best Canadian Film from the Toronto International Film Festival.
-He followed that up with the controversial, but critically acclaimed black and white film Polytechnique (2009) about the shootings that occurred at the University of Montreal in 1989.
-The film premiered at the Cannes Film Festival and received numerous honours, including nine Genie Awards, becoming Villeneuve's first film to win the Genie (now known as a Canadian Screen Award) for Best Motion Picture.
+After taking a pause in filmmaking to "recenter his life", Villeneuve returned to cinema with the controversial but critically acclaimed black and white film Polytechnique (2009) about the shootings that occurred at the University of Montreal in 1989.
+Polytechnique premiered at the Cannes Film Festival and received numerous honours, including nine Genie Awards, becoming Villeneuve's first film to win the Genie (now known as a Canadian Screen Award) for Best Motion Picture.

-Villeneuve's fourth film Incendies (2010) garnered critical acclaim when it premiered at the Venice and Toronto International Film Festivals in 2010.
-Incendies was subsequently chosen to represent Canada at the 83rd Academy Awards in the category of Best Foreign Language Film and was eventually nominated for the award, though it did not win.
+Villeneuve's fourth film Incendies (2010) garnered critical acclaim when it premiered at the Venice and Toronto International Film Festivals.
+Incendies was subsequently chosen to represent Canada at the 83rd Academy Awards in the category of Best Foreign Language Film, and was eventually nominated for the award, though it did not win.
 The film went on to win eight awards at the 31st Genie Awards, including Best Motion Picture, Best Direction, Best Actress (Lubna Azabal), Best Adapted Screenplay, Cinematography, Editing, Overall Sound, and Sound Editing.
 Incendies was chosen by The New York Times as one of the top 10 best films of that year.
 In January 2011, he was selected by Variety as one of the top ten filmmakers to watch.
-Also in 2011, Villeneuve won the National Arts Centre Award.
+Later that year, Villeneuve won the National Arts Centre Award.